-- 1. Education Code Section 41000 prohibits assessors, tax collectors, city, city and county, or county treasurers from charging or receiving fees or compensation for assessing, collecting, receiving, keeping, or disbursing any school moneys, but they must pay the "whole moneys collected" to the city, city and county, or county treasurer. - 2.
+- 1. Education Code Section 41000 prohibits assessors, tax collectors, city, city and county, or county treasurers from charging or receiving fees or compensation for assessing, collecting, receiving, keeping, or disbursing any school moneys; they must pay the "whole moneys collected" to the city, city and county, or county treasurer. - 2.
 Education Code Section 41001 requires the governing board of every school district to pay all moneys received or collected from any source and all moneys apportioned to it from taxes levied, and collected under the authority of city councils for school purposes, into the county treasury to be placed to the credit of the proper fund of its districts. - Districts are required to deposit the money daily, unless the county superintendent of schools authorizes the deposits to be made weekly or otherwise, but in no event less frequently than monthly. - 3.
 Government Code Section 53684 (b) requires the county treasurer to apportion interest at least quarterly on the funds invested in the county treasury. - a.
 The county treasurer is required to apportion interest in an amount proportionate to the average daily balance of the amounts deposited by the local agency. - b.
-Prior to distributing the interest, the county treasurer may deduct the actual costs incurred by the county in administering this section of the Government Code. - 4.
-Some county treasurers maintain all of the money for a school district in a single fund while other counties maintain separate funds that correspond to the funds maintained by the districts.
+Prior to distributing the interest, the county treasurer may deduct the actual costs incurred by the county in administering this section of the Government Code.